News & Events

 - Reduces problem behaviors and emotional distress among students—which, in turn, reduces teacher burnout.

-The Center’s first Summer Institute will provide science-based information, tools, and skills to promote the social and emotional well-being of both teachers and their students.
-We have assembled a group of world-renowned experts, such as Rick Hanson, neuropsychologist and best-selling author of Buddha’s Brain, and Megan Cowan, co-founder and executive director of Mindful Schools, who will share their wisdom, insights, and expertise on cultivating social and emotional well-being within ourselves and our students.
+We have assembled a group of world-renowned experts, such as Rick Hanson, neuropsychologist and best-selling author of Buddha’s Brain and Hardwiring Happiness, and Megan Cowan, co-founder and executive director of Mindful Schools, who will share their wisdom, insights, and expertise on cultivating social and emotional well-being within ourselves and our students.

 Summer Institute Overview